Posts

 Image

-Sustainability and the fractal: This entry follows on from my fractal growth and development entries - published earlier.
+Sustainability and the fractal: This entry follows on from my fractal growth and development entries, which were published earlier.
 There is never one snowflake alike, but there are snowflakes.
-The fractal offers insights and helps us understand growth and development, change and evolution, then it should also help us understand sustainability .
+The fractal offers insights and helps us understand growth and development, change and evolution.
+It should also help us understand sustainability .
 It should clarify what sustainability is.
 Is it real?
 Is it possible?
 Is it an illusion, or is it a delusion?
-Fractals, by definition are patterns that show: 'same' but 'different', or regular irregularity - at all scales.
-Fractals do support sustainability in one way; but not in another or the way 'we' currently associate sustainability with, the notion of keeping the environment or the economy today without compromising future generations.
-It maybe that the notion of sustainability is a (mathematically) non-sense.
+Fractals, by definition, are patterns that show: 'same' but 'different' or regular irregularity - at all scales.
+Fractals support sustainability in one way but not in another or the way we currently associate sustainability with keeping the environment or the economy today without compromising future generations.
+It may be that the notion of sustainability is (mathematically) nonsense.
 Here's why.
-Fractals and sustainability analysis To see why sustainability is a false statement - and
+Fractals and sustainability analysis To see why sustainability is a false statement and doesn't hold—at least in

 On fractals and statistics

 Just what's on my mind today: What is the connection between the Mandelbrot set and the bell-shaped normal distribution curve, or any distribution for that matter?
-This is something I have been thinking about for some time.
+I have been thinking about this for some time.
 I am surprised that fractals are not used to describe patterns.
-It came to me today while on my bike to work: Fractals are an object thing, and describe the object through all scales; normal distribution or statistics need a parameter to function. example: Stars are fractal, and will not distribute without a parameter: when we add say star size, star colour or distance, we get a distribution.
-So I believe there is a very close relationship between the two - what is interesting is that distribution patterns are very fractal, absolutely universal.
-It is a goal of mine to understand this more: for there is more to it.
-Update Feb 2020 It was some time ago when I wrote the above; it is coming back to me know as I know more and have more questions.
-What I
+It came to me today while I was biking to work: Fractals are objects that describe the object through all scales; normal distributions or statistics need a parameter to function.
+For example, Stars are fractal and will not distribute without a parameter: when we add, say, star size, star colour, or distance, we get a distribution.
+So, I believe there is a very close relationship between the two.
+What is interesting is that distribution patterns are very fractal and absolutely universal.
+It is a goal of mine to understand this more, for there is more to it.
+Update Feb 2020 I wrote the above some time ago, but it is coming back to me now as I know more and have more questions.
+I am talking about the diffe

 The (fractal) God Illusion - the feeling of being watched.